Clay Animation Courses

 Where Can I Take Clay Animation Courses?

 Clay animation courses are typically offered through visual arts colleges, film schools and universities that have an animation degree program.
-You might find some stop-motion filmmaking courses that include clay animation within the syllabus.
-If you're a teacher, you can participate in workshops offered through some universities that instruct you on how to teach clay animation as a teaching aid.
+You might find some stop-motion filmmaking courses that include clay animation within the syllabus, especially when the course emphasizes using traditional animation techniques.

 Can I Learn Online?

-Online clay animation courses for college credit are rare; however, online tutorials and clay animation lesson plans are available through educational organizations, teacher resource websites and a few universities.
+Online clay animation courses for college credit are rare; however, online tutorials are available through educational organizations and a few universities.
 Undergraduate and graduate degree programs in animation might offer a combination of online and on-campus courses, including those in stop-motion animation.

 To view tutorials or participate in online learning, you'll need a computer with high-speed Internet access, as well as a movie viewing application, such as Apple's QuickTime.
 Animation courses often have additional software requirements specific to each course that might be provided by the school or available for trial download.